 The historic Gertrude Smith House was built by merchant and landowner Jefferson Davis Smith around the turn of the century.
 This Victorian-style home contains period furnishings and is listed on National Register of Historic Places.

-Open Tuesday, Wednesday, Friday and Saturday from 11 a.m. to 4 p.m., April-December.
+Open Monday, Tuesday, Wednesday and Friday from 11 a.m. to 4 p.m., April-December.
 There is no admission charge.

 Jefferson Davis Smith was a local merchant and landowner who operated a general store, several farms, and numerous rental properties.
 After his death in the 1930s, his daughter Gertrude moved back to the Smith family home and assumed management of the family businesses.